munkiat/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 ## Debug Logs

-Having Debug mode turned on is helpful when debugging because it throws more descriptive error messages.
+Setting the log level to debug will allow for more descriptive logs that will give a better context around any issue you might be facing.
 For example, here are the different outputs you receive when calling an Open Keyless API with `info` and `debug` log level modes.

 Here is the output when using `info` as the log level: